 For this reason, it’s critical that you research exactly what your dogs need to be eating and how often.
 Ideally, your vet can advise you what type of food will help your dog be as healthy as they can be.
 You can also read up on tips for improving your dog’s diet – but just be sure to fact check to ensure you’re getting correct information.
 Similarly to exercise, your dog’s food needs will differ depending on many factors such as their current health, size, age, and breed.

 Choosing the right food is not only essential for prolonging your dog’s health, but also improving it.
-For example, if you have an older dog who suffers from arthritis and joint pain you should consider trying out ElleVet Science’s cannabinoid soft chews, which help relieve pain and inflammation and aid with joint function, stiffness, and mobility loss.
+For example, if you have an older dog who suffers from multi-joint pain you should consider trying out ElleVet Science’s cannabinoid soft chews, which help relieve pain and aid with joint function, stiffness, and mobility loss.
 If your dog has a different health concern, you’ll find that with a bit of digging, there’s probably a pet food out there that will give your dog a bit of a boost.

 3. Take necessary precautionary measures